-As of September 30, 2023, we had \$788.4 million in cash and cash equivalents and short-term marketable securities.
+As of March 31, 2023, we had \$289.2 million in cash and cash equivalents.
 On May 9, 2023, we closed our initial public offering (the "IPO") in which we sold an aggregate of 34,500,000 shares of common stock at a price to the public of \$18.00 per share, which included 4,500,000 shares issued upon the full exercise by the underwriters of their option to purchase additional shares of common stock.
-We received aggregate net proceeds from the IPO of approximately \$573.6 million, after deducting underwriting discounts and commissions and other offering costs.
-Based on our current operating plan, we estimate that our existing cash and cash equivalents and short-term marketable securities will be sufficient to fund our operating plan and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. We have based this estimate on our current assumptions, which may prove to be wrong, and we may exhaust our available capital resources sooner than we expect.
+We received aggregate net proceeds from the IPO of approximately \$573.7 million, after deducting underwriting discounts and commissions and other offering costs.
+Based on our current operating plan, we estimate that our existing cash and cash equivalents (which include the \$573.7 million of net proceeds from the IPO), will be sufficient to fund our operating plan and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. We have based this estimate on our current assumptions, which may prove to be wrong, and we may exhaust our available capital resources sooner than we expect.